Passengers (2016 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 30% based on reviews from 290 critics with an average rating of 5.00/10.
-The website's critical consensus reads: "Passengers proves Chris Pratt and Jennifer Lawrence work well together – and that even their chemistry isn't enough to overcome a fatally flawed story."
-On Metacritic, the film has a weighted average score of 41 out of 100, based on 48 reviews, indicating "mixed or average reviews".
+On Rotten Tomatoes, Passengers holds an approval rating of 30% based on 287 reviews, with an average rating of 5/10.
+The website's critical consensus reads: "Passengers proves Chris Pratt and Jennifer Lawrence work well together–and that even their chemistry isn't enough to overcome a fatally flawed story."
+On Metacritic, the film has a weighted average score of 41 out of 100, based on 48 critics, indicating "mixed or average reviews."
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while PostTrak reported filmgoers gave it a 77% overall positive score.

-Mick LaSalle of The San Francisco Chronicle gave the film 3 out of 4 stars, writing: "Despite the confinement and the limited cast, Passengers has moments of intense drama that take the actors to places of extreme feeling."
-James Dyer of Empire gave the film 4 out of 5 stars, saying it was "as surprisingly traditional as it is undeniably effective", and describing it as "Titanic amongst the stars" and "a touching, heartfelt tale of loss and love for the Gravity generation".
-Peter Keough of The Boston Globe gave it 2.5 out of 4 stars, stating: "Perhaps as a well-written play for a cast of three, Passengers might have been first class.
+Mick LaSalle of the San Francisco Chronicle gave the film 3 out of 4 stars, writing, "Despite the confinement and the limited cast, Passengers has moments of intense drama that take the actors to places of extreme feeling."
+James Dyer of Empire gave the film 4 out of 5 stars, calling it "as surprisingly traditional as it is undeniably effective," and describing it as, "Titanic amongst the stars" and "a touching, heartfelt tale of loss and love for the Gravity generation."
+Peter Keough of The Boston Globe gave it 2.5 out of 4 stars, writing: "Perhaps as a well-written play for a cast of three, Passengers might have been first class.
 Instead, it's just another mediocre thrill ride."
-Peter Bradshaw of The Guardian called the film an "appealing sci-fi romance", but criticized its final act as an "anticlimax", giving it 3 out of 5 stars.
-Sheri Linden of The Hollywood Reporter said it "concocts a sort of Titanic in outer space, with dollops of ‘Sleeping Beauty’ and Gravity thrown into the high-concept mix."
+Peter Bradshaw of The Guardian called the film an "appealing sci-fi romance", but criticized its final act as an "anticlimax," giving it 3 out of 5 stars.
+Sheri Linden of The Hollywood Reporter said it "concocts a sort of Titanic in outer space, with dollops of 'Sleeping Beauty' and Gravity thrown into the high-concept mix."
 She praised the striking visual design and elegant costumes, but said that the "heavy-handed mix of life-or-death exigencies and feel-good bromides finally feels like a case of more being less."